1893–94 Oregon Agricultural Aggies football team: January 20, 1894: vs. Multnomah Athletic Club second team

-Game 5: vs. Covallis Athletic Association
+February 3: vs. Covallis Athletic Association

 Fresh off their victory over the Multnomah Athletic Club junior team, on January 23 team manager Will Bloss announced that he was in receipt of a letter from the Multnomah Athletic Club senior team accepting the Aggies' challenge to play a game.
 The game between the Aggies and the Multnomah AC first team was tentatively scheduled for February 3.
-It was additionally announced that local football fans had raised $200 to purchase a silver trophy to award the OAC team for having won the state championship of the 1893-94 season.
+It was additionally announced that local football fans had raised $200 to purchase a silver trophy to award the OAC team for having won the state championship of the 1893–94 season.
 Tiffany of New York was contracted for the manufacture of the honorary silver cup.